tomgeorge/eca/docs/protocol.md

     uri: string;

     /**
      * The name of the workspace folder.
-Used to refer to this
-     * workspace folder in the user interface.
+Used to refer to this folder in the user interface.
      */
     name: string;
 }